apache/opendal/website/docs/contributing/reference/setup_gpg.md

 sub   rsa4096 2022-07-12 [E]
 ```

-## Upload your key to public gpg keyserver
+## Upload your key to public GPG keyserver

 Firstly, list your key: